 Asset Management Fees.
-We incurred approximately \$18.1 million and \$18.6 million in asset management fees payable to our Advisor during the years ended December 31, 2020 and 2019, respectively.
-Monthly asset management fees equal to 0.08334% of invested assets are paid to our Advisor for the management of our real estate assets, including our pro rata share of investments in unconsolidated entities, loans and other permitted investments.
+We incurred asset management fees of approximately \$15.7 million and \$18.1 million for the years ended December 31, 2021 and 2020, respectively.
+Asset management fees are paid to our Advisor for the management of our real estate assets, including our pro rata share of investments in unconsolidated entities, loans and other permitted investments.
+In May 2021, our Advisor amended the advisory agreement, effective May 26, 2021, to reduce asset management fees from 1.0% per annum to 0.80% per annum of average invested assets, resulting in reduced asset management fees expense for the year ended December 31, 2021.